brankeye/Xamarin.Realm.Service/README.md

 ```

 ### Data-changing events
-XRS provides four events that are invoked on data-changing methods in the service.
+XRS provides three events that are invoked on all threads for data-changing methods in the service.

 ```WriteFinished``` is raised when ```Write``` or ```WriteAsync``` have finished.